In this post, we see:

-You will be asked to set up the screen lock here.
+You’ll be asked to set up the screen lock here.
 Skipping it here.
 In the “Anything else” screen, you can set up the one you prefer or skip them.
 Doing the latter.

 Open Settings.
 Hit System > Advanced > Multiple users.

 - By default, the new profile is not allowed to make calls and send SMS.
 If you want to allow them, then follow these steps: Open Settings.
 Hit System > Advanced > Multiple users.
-Tap “Gear” icon beside profile name you want > enable toggle switch beside “Turn on phone calls & SMS.”
+Tap “Gear” icon beside profile name you want > enable switch beside “Turn on phone calls & SMS.”

 - Remember, only the administrator (owner of the device) can add user profiles to the phone.

 - Keep in mind that any user can remove their profile by themselves.
 To do that: Open Settings.
 Hit System > Advanced > Multiple users.
 Tap three vertical dots at the top right > Delete “profile name” from this device option.
 Hit the “Delete” option in the confirmation pop-up.

 - You can add as many users as you want.
 But adding many users to your device may affect its performance and storage negatively.

 - If you want to add a user from the lock screen on the Administrator profile, then open Settings.
 Hit System > Advanced > Multiple users.
 Enable the switch beside “Add users from lock screen.”